 Thank you for your support and your encouragement along the way.
 Now it is time to begin a new chapter, and I hope you will be a part of that as well.

-Suraiya Jafari is an Indian-American Muslim Congresswoman who accidentally becomes the U.S. President.
+My first novel–Suraiya Jafari, An American President--about an Indian-American Muslim Congresswoman who accidentally becomes the U.S. President, is now available here.

 By Cindy Moy: I grew up a country girl, with my car radio tuned to two different country music stations.
 I’m also a Toby Keith fan, so when one of his songs came on the radio, I turned up the volume.